Health and Nutrition

 Dr. David C. Poole, Professor of Kinesiology, Anatomy, & Physiology

 This presentation explores the scientific evidence for obesity being considered as a disease.
 Recent scientific and medical evidence is presented and the societal view of overweight/obese individuals is integrated into the narrative.
 Audience views are solicited and discussed.

 So Many Choices!

-Jessica Wright, Assistant Coordinator, New Student Services
+Mrs. Jessica Arnold, Assistant Coordinator, New Student Services

 Life is full of choices.
 What should I have for breakfast?
 Should I turn in my homework on time?
 Our daily choices begin the moment we get out of bed in the morning.
 In fact, that is our first choice…to get out of bed!
 Some choices can be harmful to our health, while others can help us become more successful, healthier people.
 This completely customizable and interactive presentation allows educators to choose the healthy choices topic for discussion.
 You choose the topic, we discuss the choices.
 The ultimate goal for this presentation is to help your students make healthier choices and improve their decision making skills for a successful future!

 Understanding the Role of the Built Environment in Successful Aging

 Dr. Migette Kaup, Associate Professor of Apparel, Textile, & Interior Design